Y A R L i A L L i S O N

 Utilizing the juxtaposed archived artifacts and first-handed experiences, she references cognitive-behavioral and ergonomic theories to invent coping tools - whether or not those tools are able to solve the corresponding crisis.
 With an intuition of play, Yarli's aesthetic language often returns to creating enclosed spaces with discoverable holes, seemingly functional objects that are obviously futile (in reality), and strong raw-handcrafted traces emphasizing accidents in the making.

-Yarli is a Hong Kong-Canadian born, London-based artist with a multidisciplinary approach that traverses sculpture, performance, video, installation, painting, and sound.
+Yarli is a Hong Kong-Canadian born, London-based artist with a multidisciplinary approach that traverses sculpture, performance, digital, film, drawing and installation.

-Yarli gradutated in 2017 with a MFA in Sculpture from The Slade School of Fine Art , University College London, UK.
-She is the recipient of the 2015 Slade Sculpture Yitzhak Danziger scholarship.
-In 2014, Yarli was selected as one of the Canadian artists to be part of the State Hermitage Museum Young Artists Program in St. Petersburg.
+Yarli graduated in 2017 with an MFA in Sculpture from The Slade School of Fine Art , University College London, UK, with the entry award of the year’s Yitzhak Danziger scholarship.

 Recent solo exhibitions at Annka Kultys Gallery, London; Visual Artists Ireland’s New Spaces; and awarded as a resident artist in Academic of Visual Arts, HKBU, Hong Kong (all in 2018).